 Wisely choosing shared hosting is, unfortunately, the easy bit.
-Actually finding a good one is – pardon the technical term here – 'a real bitch'.
+Actually finding a good one can be a real challenge.

 Simply Google something like 'best web hosts' and you'll get lots of lists and rankings that simply aren't reputable.
 Official reviews from honest websites are rarely much more helpful, as they won't actually have run a live site on the server and invariably base their verdicts on feature listings rather than actual performance.

 As for forums, people are far more likely to complain than praise, so they don't give you a great view either.
 In short, you should look for reputable sites with 30-day refund policies, but at some point you do have to cross your fingers and take a leap of faith.

 The key technical features you need for a WordPress installation are PHP 7.4 or later, MySQL 5.6 or MariaDB 10.1 support and at least one database.
 More is good because it makes for tidier backups and doesn't put all your eggs in one basket, but don't let only having one be a deal-breaker.
 You can just as easily run WordPress, a forum, and anything else you need from one as three.